Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 Launch the Snowflake Connector for ServiceNow from the **Marketplace** -> **Snowflake Connector for ServiceNow**.
 1. Select **Manage**.
 1. Select **Connect**.
-1. Fill in the ServicNow instance details.
+1. Fill in the ServiceNow instance details.
 This is the first part of the ServiceNow URL for your ServiceNow account, **without** the trailing *service-now.com*.
 1. Select **OAuth2** for the Authentication method.
 1. Copy the redirect URL.
 You will need it in the next section.